Dr Xun Zhang BSc, PhD

 Xun did his undergraduate BSc in Biotechnology at the Ocean University of China and moved to Bonny Scotland to complete his PhD the School of Health and Life Sciences at Glasgow Caledonian University, where he studied the mechanisms leading to the development of inherited retinal disease.

 Xun then joined John McCarron’s lab in August 2017.
-The long-term goal of his research is to understand the communication among endothelial cells and other types of cells e.g. blood cell and smooth muscle cells via calcium signalling in healthy and disease condition.
+The long-term goal of his research is to understand the communication among endothelial cells and other types of cells e.g. blood cell and smooth muscle cells via calcium signalling in healthy and disease conditions.

 In his spare time, Xun enjoys road and trail running, and making amazing fried rice for the group.